ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/ibmlog.md

 <img src="../log050.png" width="936" height="186" />

-Then, scroll down on this same window and choose **rsyslog**, then, use copy and paste to save the information that corresponds to the information highlighted in the screen snippet below.
+1. Scroll down on this same window and choose **rsyslog**
+2. Use copy and paste to save the information that corresponds to the information highlighted in the screen snippet below.
 (This information will not be highlighted on your screen until you select it as we did prior to taking this screenshot).
 You will be using this information later in the labs.
 This information does not have to be kept secret.

 <img src="../log060.png" width="802" height="671" />